CCRN COP Heading

 Our Vision

 MN Interfaith Power & Light is pursuing a vision of a land of ten thousands of local, responsive, community-led resilience hubs across our state.
-As part of that work, we host the Community Climate Resilience Network, a monthly online gathering that explores aspects of these resilience hubs through presentations by experts and discussion.
+As part of that work, we hosted the Community Climate Resilience Network, a monthly online gathering that explored aspects of these resilience hubs through presentations by experts and discussion.

 Our Goal